"FSB Kent & Medway are excited about sponsoring the Women in Business Big Show.

 The Why, What and How of The Big Show

-We expect that when this is combined with ongoing social media promotion, the existing Women In Business Radio Show, connections and the development of this website into a directory, events and article platform, that we can continue to involve all participants in an evolving and expanding business community for all women.
+We expect that when this is combined with ongoing social media promotion, the existing Women In Business Radio Show, connections and the development of this website into a directory, events and article platform, we can continue to involve all participants in an evolving and expanding business community for all women.

 The Story Behind The Big Show

 As part of my business journey, I've exhibited and spoken at some of the key B2B events in Kent and the UK.
-It wasn't until I started running local community craft and pampering events that I met those business women who keep their families and communities afloat with a micro-businesses.
+It wasn't until I started running local community craft and pampering events in Medway that I met those business women who keep their families and communities afloat with a micro-businesses.

 What I noticed was how the vast majority of the businesswomen using local fairs to promote and sell their products and services didn't consider themselves to be a 'proper' business.
 In practical terms when I would signpost them towards some of the startup and business support services they could access for free, they just didn't feel it was for them.
 They felt too small and a common response was 'that's not for the likes of me'.

 What I also noticed was how they had solid business ideas, goals, plans and were driven to succeed.
 They just use different terminology so were effectively excluded from the business support because they didn't speak the same language.
 They don't talk about turnover or cash flow forecasts, but can usually tell you straight off the top of their head how they have taken 27% more money than they did at the fair last week.
-There may not be any mention of KPI's and SMART goals, but they know in solid figures what they have to do to get what they need.
+There may not be any mention of KPIs and SMART goals, but they know in solid figures what they have to do to get what they need.

 And there are thousands and thousands of women running their business like this, under the radar, and for whom most of the exhibitions and business resources feel beyond their reach.

-It may not seem like much, but for many an extra £100 a month created by a business and brought into the family can double their disposable income.
+It may not seem like much, but for many, an extra £100 a month created by a business and brought into the family can double their disposable income.
 This money enhances the local and national economy.

 What I want to achieve is to unite women in business so we can all grow and learn from each other and to foster how it's much more about approach than turnover, terminology and technicalities.

-What Can You Expect As A Headline Sponsor?
+What Can You Expect As A Sponsor?

-- Your Business bio on the website with a link to your website
+- Your Business bio on the website with a link to your website and social media profiles

 - Logo on the front page of the website

-- Social Media announcements and promotion
+- Social Media announcements and promotion with branded images, including your logo and personnel

 - Sponsorship of one live Women In Business Radio Show